-I say this as an abuse victim myself.
 We should never ever blame the victim for what they have endured because most often, the victim is either not aware of it, or they play along to avoid punishment.
 That said, while we have been told society is of assistance to abuse victims, I have seen this is still a great fallacy.
-Friends and family didn’t save me, the court system didn’t save me, my lawyer, the police, my counselor, my system of support did nothing for me.
-They watched it all transpire and had a good laugh or talk behind closed doors.
+Friends and family won’t save you, the court system won’t save you, your lawyer, the police, a counselor, your system of support all can’t save you.
 So here’s the truth: we have to save ourselves.
 Anyone who has not been a victim will not understand the severity of the situation and therefore, cannot help you.
 The best person to help you escape is you.
 Once you have escaped, you can take all of the garbage these abusers threw at you, transmute it, and finally break out of the shell of abuse.
 There is hope on the other side.
 I promise you.

 Subtle symptoms of narcissistic abuse: